kmesh-net/kmesh/docs/proposal/ebpf-observability.md

 **access logs:**

-When a connection is closed, the following informations about the connection need reported: duration, sent_bytes, received bytes, whether the connection is set up successfully, and the close time.
+When a connection is closed, the following information about the connection need reported: duration, sent_bytes, received bytes, whether the connection is set up successfully, and the close time.

 **metrics:**